CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-**Out of curiosity, I also want to see the share of a county’s units in each income band (so like what share of all affluent households are in FC) Will come back to that later.**

 ## Household characteristics by income bands

 ### Race breakdowns

 Considering race/ethnicity of head of household.
-More than half of all households headed by a Black or Latino person are poor or low income, compared to about a third of households headed by a white person.
-Only showing CT here to make the point, but there’s some variation by county, with more equitable distributions in Litchfield and Windham, less in Fairfield, New Haven, and Hartford.
+Statewide, more than half of all households headed by a Black or Latino person are poor or low income, compared to about a third of households headed by a white person.
+Some variation exists by county.

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->